 Hidden calories in alcohol

-Alcohol is a molecule – with seven calories per gram, it contains almost the same calories as pure fat.
+With around seven calories per gram, alcohol contains almost the same calories as pure fat.

 That means on a night out drinking pints you could be consuming almost your whole day's healthy calorie intake (2,500 for men) just in alcohol.